Mlaiel/iacherie/integrations/README.md

 ---

-*Built with ❤️ by the Ainflue Team | Empowering creators worldwide*
+*Built with ❤️ by the IA Chérie Team | Empowering creators worldwide*